 No one wants to waste their time making useless goods, such as weapons, or shoddy appliances that must continually be replaced.
 No one wants to suffer the toxic chemicals and dehumanizing, health-destroying practices that are built into capitalist industry.

 Workers’ control means decisions about what to produce and how to produce it are made by those who will experience the outcome of those decisions: those doing the work, those living near the workplace, and those using what is produced.
 Unlike capitalists who care only for profit, workers who have freed themselves from capitalist control can only benefit by caring for their environment.

 Imperial powers use an outside-inside strategy to dominate Indigenous societies.
 The outside strategy is the use of external force to reduce Native numbers, destroy their economic base, and disrupt their social bonds.
 The inside strategy consists of cultivating a Native managerial class to serve as agents for colonial oppression.

-The 1960s rebellions included the Native demand for sovereignty, meaning the right to live in traditional ways, free of capitalist control.
-To neutralize this movement, governments framed Native self-rule to mean the opposite, the right to own or manage private property as a means to produce wealth.
-This was encouraged through treaty-related payments and payments in exchange for Native lands and resources.
+The 1960s rebellions included the Indigenous demand for sovereignty, meaning the right to live in traditional ways, free of capitalist control.
+To neutralize this movement, governments framed Indigenous self-rule to mean the opposite, the right to own or manage private property as a means to produce wealth.
+This was encouraged through treaty-related payments and payments in exchange for Indigenous lands and resources.